What is Bioluminescence?

 Bioluminescence is an amazing natural phenomenon in which an organism produces and emits light due to a chemical reaction where the chemical energy is converted into light energy.
 The sparkle of fireflies on a summer night is produced as a result of a chemical reaction in their glowing abdomens.
 Bioluminescence occurs due to a chemoluminescence reaction, where the enzyme luciferase catalyses the pigment luciferin.
 Energy is utilized in most of the reactions.
 The reaction takes place inside or outside the cell.
 Many organisms produce luciferase which helps them to accelerate the rate of reaction.
 Some organisms bind oxygen with luciferin in a photoprotein.
 It lights up the moment some ion is present.

 A large number of marine entities show bioluminescence wherein the colour that is emanated is usually green or blue and in a few cases the red colour is also observed.
-Apart from marine organisms, bioluminescence is also observed in land entities, precisely invertebrates such as fireflies, worms, larvae – insects.
+Apart from marine organisms, bioluminescence is also observed in the land entities, precisely invertebrates such as fireflies, worms, larvae – insects.
 A brief explanation of the organisms exhibiting bioluminescence is given below:

 - Dragonfish –